-Canadian broadcaster and commentator Andrew Lawton took part in the "How to Reach Your Potential" initiative, a series of interviews with leaders who inspire Alex Rascanu and whose insights can help you reach your potential.
+Canadian broadcaster and commentator Andrew Lawton took part in the "How to Reach Your Potential" initiative, an interview series featuring leaders who inspire Alex Rascanu and whose insights can help you reach your potential.

 Andrew Lawton is a Canadian broadcaster and commentator, whose most recent role was hosting a daily talk radio show for Global News, where he also wrote a weekly national column.
 He lives in London, Ontario with his wife.

 Alex: What is your life’s purpose?